Axeia/RaiseChangeGenerator/README.md

 ** The setter will `this.RaisePropertyChanged(nameof(MyProperty))` (if it changed) */
 ```

-### AutoProxyPropertyChanged
+### [RaiseChangeProxy]

-For proxy properties, you can use the `AutoProxyPropertyChanged` attribute.
+For proxy properties, you can use the `[RaiseChangeProxy]` attribute.
 This is useful when you want to wrap another object and notify changes on it.
 Typically used for a Model from qBittorrentClient in this project.

 It expects at least one parameter, the name of the property on the wrapped object that you want to notify changes for.